sutajo/pure-nes/README.md

 The main focus was to use efficient techniques in a readable fashion to achieve good performance.

-The program is completely cross platform, built on top of Gtk and SDL2.
+The program is completely cross platform, built on top of GTK+ and SDL2.

 [If you speak hungarian, click here if you want to read my thesis :)](documentation/thesis.pdf)